-The Ballymore Novices’ Hurdle, registered as the Hyde Novices’ Hurdle, is the last race run of the first day of Cheltenham’s November Meeting.
+The Trustatrader Novices’ Hurdle, registered as the Hyde Novices’ Hurdle, is the penultimate race run of the first day of Cheltenham’s November Meeting.

 A relatively new contest, this race was first run in 1996 when Nicky Henderson and Mick Fitzgerald teamed up to win with Hunting Lore.